 - You will complete QTM 495B: Honors Research (variable credit, up to 8 hours), which includes the thesis writing portion of the QSS Honors Program.

 - You will take a graduate-level course or 400-level senior seminar if you did not take one in the fall semester.
+This course must be approved by the Honors Director.

 - You will defend your thesis orally before your honors thesis committee, and will submit the thesis to the College Honors Committee by the deadline established by that committee.